 1. A PAIR OF RECOVERY FLIP-FLOPS

-That’s the exact model I received a couple of years ago (OOFOS OOriginal Sandal, Amazon Affiliate link).
+OOFOS OOriginal Sandal (Amazon Affiliate link) – That’s the exact model I received a couple of years ago.
 I didn’t know recovery flip-flops even existed at that time.
-After each long workout, I just can’t wait to remove my shoes and put those on.
+After each long-run workout, I can’t wait to remove my shoes and put those on.

 2. A TRIATHLON SERIES BOARD GAME